genesiscommunitysuccess/docs/versioned_docs/version-2022.4/03_server/04_event-handler/03_advanced.md

 - `onEvent` works very similarly to any other GPAL [Event Handler definition](#defining-an-event-handler-in-gpal).
 It enables you to treat the incoming message in the same way as you would have done within the original Event Handler; however, each function must return a boolean expression.

-Please see the example below for custom logic using a table called "RESTRICTED_SYMBOL" to prevent restricted symbols from being added to the system, as well as checking user right codes:
+See the example of custom logic below.
+This uses a table called "RESTRICTED_SYMBOL" to prevent restricted symbols from being added to the system, as well as checking user right codes:

 ```kotlin
 import global.genesis.session.RightSummaryCache